Free agency and determinism: is there a sensible definition of computational sourcehood?: John the cook: a thought experiment

+However, we are familiar with the phenomenon of computational irreducibility and are thus warned that the simulation may have to be \emph{really detailed} in order to succeed.
+Furthermore, Lloyd's arguments~\cite{Lloyd} apply, so we should be prepared that our simulation finishes only \emph{after} John has arrived at his decision.
+Therefore, we take precaution: directly after scanning John and his apartment, before starting the simulation, we put the scan data and the computer into an immensely secure safe.

+If the simulation finishes before breakfast, we can directly confront John with our successful prediction.
+Otherwise, we can invite John to our laboratory and let him witness how we open the safe and obtain the delayed prediction.
+In both cases, we might then be inclined to say (unjustifiably, as we argue below): \emph{``See, John?
+You think that \emph{you and your emotions} were irreducibly involved in the decision to prepare the Canadian omelette, but what happened in the safe was only determined by your (and your apartment's) physical state yesterday night.
+Your thoughts and emotions this morning had no impact on the decision whatsoever!''}

+But would this denial of free agency indeed by justified?
+We argue that the answer to this question does \emph{not} depend on any possible time delay in this thought experiment.
+The crux of the situation --- that reproducing the decision seems in principle possible without an element that John regards as a crucial aspect of his free will --- is the same \emph{regardless of the simulation time}.
+But this suggests that questions of efficiency should ultimately be irrelevant for the problem of free agency.

 We argue that the relevant question is a different one.
-An important aspect of John's belief to make a free, autonomous choice is that the particular class of emotions and thoughts in his mind are in some meaningful sense the \emph{source} of the decision, the choice of breakfast.
-This motivates us to ask a specific question about the simulation in the safe: \emph{does the simulation contain correlates of these emotions and thoughts?} In other words, did the simulation --- and does \emph{every} successful simulation --- also have to ``think about John's late wife'' in some sense?
+An important aspect of John's impression to make a free, autonomous choice is that the particular class of emotions and thoughts in his mind are in some meaningful sense the \emph{source} of the decision, the choice of breakfast.
+That is, not only have they been involved in the causal chain of physical events leading to a particular decision, but their \emph{presence seems indispensable} to ultimately arrive at the decision.
+This motivates us to ask a specific question about the simulation in the safe: \emph{did the simulation necessarily contain correlates of these emotions and thoughts?} In other words, did the simulation --- and does \emph{every} successful simulation --- also have to ``think about John's late wife'' in some sense?